 Australia is one of the most wasteful nations on earth.
-More than 1/2 million tonnes of textiles and leather end up in landfill each year- that's 6000kg every 10 minutes!
+More than $\frac{1}{2}$ million tonnes of textiles and leather end up in landfill each year- that's 6000kg every 10 minutes!
 In "Upcycle Me", students will explore the scale and impact of textile waste on Australia.
 They will learn skills to allow them to upcycle unwanted clothing and other textiles into new, fun and fashionable items.
-These could include dog clothing/ accessories, toys, clothing, bags, cushions, face masks, jewellery, rugs etc, etc..
-As well as learning students will textile skills. engage with 21st Century, future focused skills; critical creativity, collaboration, thinking. communication and reflection.
+These could include dog clothing/accessories, toys, clothing, bags, cushions, face masks, jewellery, rugs etc, etc. As well as learning textile skills, students will engage with 21st Century, future focused skills; critical creativity, collaboration, thinking, communication and reflection.
 They will design a collaborative, cohesive collection and make items from the collection.
-At the end of the year, student will collaboratively organise and promote an Upcycle Fashion show to demonstrate the products they have produced during the vear.
+At the end of the year, student will collaboratively organise and promote an Upcycle Fashion show to demonstrate the products they have produced during the year.